 Bonding, Structure, and Resonance

-Four key factors that determine the importance of resonance forms in organic chemistry are:
+As we’ve seen in previous posts, four key factors that determine the importance of resonance structures in organic chemistry are:

 - Rule #1: Minimize charges

 - Rule #3: How stable are the negative charges?

 - Rule #4: How stable are the positive charges?